matthewmarshdev/MLChatbot/pytorch-chatbot/README.md

 No license, open use to all, created by Matthew Marsh, 9/23/24

-# Packages needed to run code:
+# Packages needed to run code (pip preferred):

-numpy
-nltk
+-numpy
+-nltk
-nltk.download('punkt') --if necessary.
-Only needed once torch random json
+-nltk.download('punkt') --if necessary.
+Only needed once -torch
-NeuralNet
+-random
+-json
+-NeuralNet

 import instructions found in each file